Find A Speaker or Advisor

 Leveraging Space Policy Expertise for Both Private and Public Investment Success

-As nations around the world consider their role in today’s tech world, they frequently turn to MIT Media Lab director and pioneering expert on space policy Dava Newman to understand the opportunities of the future.
+As nations around the world consider their role in today’s tech world, leaders frequently turn to MIT Apollo Program Professor, former Media Lab director and pioneering expert on space policy Dava Newman, Ph.D. to understand the opportunities of the future.
 “If you are going to have impact, you have to develop policy with tech,” she explains.
-At the forefront of all U.S. investments in public-private space partnerships, including SpaceX, Newman was highly instrumental in working with European, Japanese, Canadian and Russian space agencies and parliaments to extend the International Space Station agreement to 2024.
-In this presentation, she speaks to private and public sector leaders to share her tested space development strategies that have been created through nearly three decades as both a faculty leader in the MIT School of Engineering’s department of Aeronautics and Astronautics and as deputy administrator at NASA.
+At the forefront of some of the most important in public-private space partnerships in the U.S. such as SpaceX, Newman was highly instrumental in working with European, Japanese, Canadian and Russian space agencies and parliaments to extend the International Space Station agreement.
+In this presentation, she speaks to private and public sector leaders to share her tested space development strategies that have been created through nearly three decades as both a faculty leader in the MIT School of Engineering’s department of Aeronautics and Astronautics and as a NASA deputy administrator.
 Audiences will gain a better understanding of how advanced countries in the space industry built their infrastructure and developed their human resource engines, as well as strategies for gaining government support and launching operations centers.

-Exploring Space for Earth: Earth’s Vital Signs Revealed
+Exploring Space for Earth: Our Home Planet’s Vital Signs Revealed

 Eleanor Roosevelt once said that the “future belongs to those who believe in the beauty of their dreams.”
-Dr. Dava Newman, MIT Media Lab director, thinks the most important thing we can do is inspire young minds and to advance the kind of science, math and engineering education that will help humanity literally explore Mars.
+Dava Newman, Ph.D., MIT Apollo Program Professor and former Media Lab director, thinks the most important thing we can do is inspire young minds and to advance the kind of science, math and engineering education that will help humanity explore Mars and beyond.
 As an aerospace engineer and rocket scientist, Newman has spent her entire career dedicated to furthering STEM education.
 In this talk, she explains why she may have delivered the wrong message.
-“We made STEM a thing – you were either In or Out, ” she reveals.
+“We made STEM a thing – you were either in or out,” she reveals.
 “I’d like to change the conversation.
 I now call it STEAMD.
 I bring in the arts, I bring in design – the Makers.
 No more filtering anyone out, but rather, we must strive for infinite diversity in infinite combinations, empowering the women leaders of tomorrow!”
 An inclusive, distributed leadership framework will be highlighted along with stories of untold women innovators and leaders.

 The Gist Notre Dame Logo 2023